 Although translation companies are seen as a freelance translator's best friend, it can also be said that in most cases they simply cannot exist without those translators, who can leverage their organizational and entrepreneurial skills (if any) and offer their services directly to end clients for a mutual economic advantage.

 When is choosing a freelance translator over a translation company more advantageous for the end client?

 If translation into only a single language is required, there is no reason not to assign the job directly to a freelance translator.
 The truth is that even if you decide to go with the most prestigious of translation companies, there is no guarantee that the top freelance translators will be used for your translation.
-Indeed, given the fierce competition that continues to drive down translation rates (by the way, these are our translation rates), translation companies have a tendency to employ cheaper translators—even for tricky language pairs like Italian and Japanese.
+Indeed, given the fierce competition that continues to drive down translation rates (by the way, please see our rates in the Japanese and Italian general translation page), translation companies have a tendency to employ cheaper translators—even for tricky language pairs like Italian and Japanese.

 A good freelance translator offers several advantages to the client, including better communication, a direct line of support, and lower prices.

 But if a multilingual translation is needed (as is often the case with technical manuals), translation companies are the way to go because they usually offer a package deal which includes managing multiple freelance translators who work in the required language pairs.
 This doesn’t come without a price though; translation companies often charge double or more what a freelance translator would charge in the same situation.

 How should professional freelance translators calculate translation rates?

 Professional freelance translators must know how to set their own rates in accordance with how much their time is really worth rather than deferring to whatever rate might be proposed by a particular translation company.